-Middlebury Acting Company, in collaboration with Town Hall Theater and Vermont Stage, presents The American Dream Project, a new, monthly online play reading series for people interested in reading seminal plays and discussing their themes of racial and economic inequality.
+Middlebury Acting Company, in collaboration with Town Hall Theater and Vermont Stage, presents The American Dream Project, a monthly online play reading series for people interested in reading seminal plays and discussing their themes of racial and economic inequality.

 The Featured Plays